 Our named executive officers and other key employees of the Company participate in one of two incentive plans.
 Payments under these plans are allocated, based on a bonus pool determined by the overall financial performance of the Company, as well as achievement of individual goals that are intended to help the Company accomplish its stated objectives.
-The overall financial performance of the Company is measured by a "Net Cash Flow" formula.
-This formula is defined as (a) Earnings Before Interest, Taxes, Depreciation and Amortization ("EBITDA"), (b) prior to any bonus computation, and (c) less net capital expenditures for the performance period.
+The overall financial performance of the Company is measured by a "Net Cash Flow" formula (or "NCF").
+This formula is defined as (a) Earnings Before Interest, Taxes, Depreciation and Amortization ("EBITDA"), prior to any bonus computation, and (b) less net capital expenditures for the performance period.

 The Company selected EBITDA as its measure of financial performance because it is used as a supplemental financial measure by our management as well as external users of our financial statements, such as investors, to assess the financial performance of our assets without regard to financing methods, capital structure, or historical cost.
-We subtract our net capital expenditures from the Net Cash Flow computation as we regard investment in our core assets a vital component of our operations.
+We subtract our net capital expenditures from the NCF computation as we regard investment in our core assets a vital component of our operations.

 Mr. Pearson (our Chief Executive Officer), Mr. Stauffer (our Chief Financial Officer), Mr. Kennedy and Mr. Rose participate in the Executive Incentive Plan ("EIP").
 Bonuses that may be awarded under the EIP are comprised of a formula award and a discretionary award.
-The formula award, which accounts for 75% of the bonus to be awarded under the EIP, is based on our achievement of a consolidated Net Cash Flow target, and is only payable if we meet or exceed 80% of that target.
+The formula award, which accounts for 75% of the bonus to be awarded under the EIP, is based on our achievement of a consolidated Net Cash Flow target (the "NCF Target), and is only payable if we meet or exceed 80% of that target.
 The remaining 25% of the bonus amount, which is the discretionary award, is based on mutually-agreed-to individual objectives.
 These individual objectives are established on an annual basis.
-Similar to the formula award, the discretionary award is only available if we meet or exceed 80% of the Net Cash Flow target.
+Similar to the formula award, the discretionary award is only available if we meet or exceed 80% of the NCF Target.
 Earned bonuses under the EIP are payable only if the individual is an employee in "good standing."
 An employee is in good standing under the EIP if the employee (a) has not resigned, (b) has not indicated an intention to resign, (c) has not been notified that his employment has been terminated and (d) is not on a performance improvement plan.

-Under our Subsidiary Incentive Plan ("SIP"), which is applicable to our subsidiary management teams, and includes Mr. Acree, each participant has a target bonus equal to 30%-50% of his or her annual base salary.
+Under our Subsidiary Incentive Plan ("SIP"), which is applicable to our subsidiary management teams, and includes Mr. Buchler, each participant has a target bonus equal to 30%-50% of his or her annual base salary.
 The bonus amount is determined by the following four factors: (a) 30% of bonus amount is dependent upon overall company performance; (b) 35%-45% is dependent upon subsidiary financial performance; (c) 15%-20% is dependent upon individual goals established at the discretion of the President and Chief Executive Officer; and (d) 10%-20% is dependent upon subsidiary safety performance.
-The percentages for items (b), (c), and (d) may be adjusted for an individual at the discretion of the President and Chief Executive Officer.
-Earned bonuses under the SIP are payable only if the individual is an employee in "good standing."
-A participant is in good standing under the SIP if the participant (a) has not resigned, (b) has not indicated an intention to resign, (c) has not been notified that his employment has been terminated and (d) is not on a performance improvement plan.
+The percentages for items (b) (c) and (d) may be adjusted for an individual at the discretion of the President and Chief Executive Officer.